-Sometimes life throws unexpected curveballs and we end up with heavy medical expenses, job loss, or some other financial crisis that makes paying off student loans feel impossible.
+Sometimes life throws unexpected curveballs and we end up with heavy medical expenses, job loss, a massive pay cut, or some other financial crisis that makes paying off student loans feel impossible.

 Your student loan payment is important, but it can’t always come first.

 Student loan deferment or forbearance can help you out of this tight spot by postponing your student loan payments for a temporary amount of time.

 This is a temporary solution for a financial crisis.